mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 If your integration includes an application service, it will need a webhook handler to receive relying party events from the FxA Event Broker.

-#### Demoing Subscription Flows

-The FxA Team maintains the Firefox Fortress package `fxa/packages/fortress` in order to demonstrate various SubPlat capabilities including tiers & different cycle durations.
-This package runs at `127.0.0.1:9292`, and is an up-to-date representation of SubPlat features.
-In order complete the demo, you will need access to a Stripe dev instance.
-An Accounts team member can provide this upon request.
-Please see our [developer docs][config] to learn more.

 #### Setting up your marketing pages

 If your integration includes lead pages to start a subscription flow, you will need to include the product and plan id's in the subscription 'buy' URL.
 This link for production has the form of: